 I believe that 2017 will be the year to focus on increasing the usefulness and utilisation rates of ESN tools within the workplace – a digital shift in the way employees communicate with each other, with customers and with leaders.

-Intranets will eventually expire as employees become more comfortable with sharing, collaborating and communicating via the ESN and other channels such as chat.
+Intranets will eventually expire as employees become more comfortable with sharing, collaborating and communicating.
 Communities will develop organically across employee groups that share common interests.

 So, there you have it – my social business predictions for 2017.
 Agree?
 Disagree?
 Any to add based on your experience?
 Would love to hear and add to the list.